Medicare paid $5.1B for poor nursing home care

 Investigators estimate that in one out of five stays, patients' health problems weren't addressed in the care plans, falling far short of government directives.
 For example, one home made no plans to monitor a patient's use of two anti-psychotic drugs and one depression medication, even though the drugs could have serious side effects.

 In other cases, residents got therapy they didn't need, which the report said was in the nursing homes' financial interest because they would be reimbursed at a higher rate by Medicare.
+In one example, a patient kept getting physical and occupational therapy even though the care plan said all the health goals had been met, the report said.

 The Office of Inspector General's report was based on medical records from 190 patient visits to nursing homes in 42 states that lasted at least three weeks, which investigators said gave them a statistically valid sample of Medicare beneficiaries' experiences in skilled nursing facilities.